THE KILLER

 Victor, now being hunted by the SVR, our little brood of Russians in this story, as well as the state run Russians easily escapes to Estonia in a vegetable truck by hiding in the back.
 Because people never check the cargo areas of large vehicles during nationwide manhunts.

-And now in Chapter 48 we start up a new story thread to try to give some depth to the 42 different Russians we’ve had to weave in and out of this tale in order to keep things plausible.
+And now in Chapter forty eight we start up a new story thread to try to give some depth to the 42 different Russians we’ve had to weave in and out of this tale in order to keep things plausible.
 The Colonel asks Prudnikov the head of KGB to be deliberately assigned to handling Victor, because the specific glory from capturing him would benefit the both of them because of reasons.

 Alvarez finally reveals to the reader why the appendix Hoyt mattered.
 His death seems suspicious and is the inciting incident that persuades Alvarez to start considering that this was all an inside job by the CIA and the ensuing investigation is being contaminated by a mole.
 Don’t understand the jump in logic here, since we already had one death that should’ve been suspicious that got swept under the rug in Kennard.
 But hey we need a reason for Hoyt, so apparently this was it.
+Agree to disagree.

 Another couple of chapters where we’re given action scenes for external conflicts then laptop safehouse chapters for internal conflict.
-Everyone is converging on this shell company Olympus Trading where I’m sure we’ll have our Third Act Letdown Climax.
+Everyone is converging on this shell company Olympus Trading where we’ll have our Third Act Letdown Climax.

 Oh look, more disappointment.
-But this time I really really mean it.
-I’m looking at you Chapter 62.
+We’re looking at you Chapter sixty.
 LeFevre a French cop that had the initial crime scene at the hotel murders somehow contacts Alvarez out of the blue (how did he even get a hold of him), they set up a meet.
 LeFevre just randomly decides (right before the third act, how convenient) to give Alvarez everything he knows about the case.
 Reason is because Kennard’s death is now coming off like a deliberate murder and not a mugging gone wrong because the cell phone near the scene had recent incoming calls after the mugging from the Marseille apartment that everyone somehow knows about even though it belongs to the cousin of a woman that nobody can identify.
 LeFevre knows that this random American woman, Ozol’s killer, and Kennard are all connected but he isn’t sure how.
 He’s hoping Alvarez can connect the dots.
 Quite possibly one of the most contrived and half-assed chapters ever written.
 Lazy Susan for the win!
 And just to beat the dead horse one more time, this further proves the whole Hoyt thing was pointless.
 Because even if Hoyt’s death hadn’t spawned Alvarez’s suspicious of betrayal, he still would’ve been pointed in that direction when this French cop showed up out of nowhere and dropped all those pertinent loose threads in his lap.

-And while 63 was great, Chapter 64 was nothing if not unexpected.
+And while sixty three was great, Chapter sixty four was nothing if not unexpected.
 Rebecca gets room service while waiting for Victor to get back and some bad guy shows up instead.
 Victor returns to the hotel and finds Rebecca dead in the bathtub!
 (Color this detective pleasantly surprised).
 He deduces that the room is wired because the lamps – secondary lights – aren’t working.
 He cobbles together a makeshift electrine line and feeds it to the light switch where the c4 is packed.
 He remotely detonates it, leaving Reed to assume the job was completed and that both Rebecca and Victor are dead.
 And credit to the author, the hot streak continued into the next chapter.

 Internal conflict for Ferguson is spelled out in a soliloquy to Sykes.
 They’re in a bar in Arlington when Sykes shows with a file, stating that the explosion at the hotel wiped out both Rebecca and Victor. (and he also said ‘he’ has the drive too).
 Ferguson states that Reed was worth every penny then they see in the file that Tanzania is where the sunk ship.
 Because of Alvarez’ suspicion, Ferguson tells Sykes they must sell to North Korea or the middle east but not to western countries because 1) of Alvarez and 2) Uncle Sam forgot about Ferguson after all his years of service.
 Now his skills are obsolete and his ego is bruised because he’s no longer the belle of the CIA ball.
 Excellent writing; however, the conflict that we’re supposed to be recognizing in Ferguson and Sykes’ diverging morality is pretty weak.
 Ferguson has been around forever and seen it all but now he’s surprised that the new guy is still an idealist?
 Lame.
 And with Ferguson’s network of villainry (like Hoyt!!!), he has an infinite number of easier and more lucrative opportunities to stick it to the old USA if that’s really what’s bothering him.
 It feels like the author never bothered to give the villains any weight and just tried to install a whole bunch of aftermarket accessories upon revision in order to make the base model seem more luxurious.
 But, the standoff between these two was so engaging in its ability to remain fraught with tension while still maintaining this cool calm and collected demeanor that both must demonstrate while sitting in the middle of a CIA bar.